MetPX/sarracenia/docs/source/Contribution/Design.rst

     Also dependent on the availability of the two end points throughout, so more difficult to assure in practice.

 Both public and private transfers are intended to support arbitrary chains of pumps between *source* and *consumer*.
-The cases depend on routing of posts and log messages.
+The cases depend on routing of notification messages and log messages.

 ..
 NOTE::
    forward routing...
 Private and Public transfers... not yet clear, still considering.